learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 will be to update `index.html` based on commented notes in the file, using what we've learned about text formatting and displaying images.

-## Objectives

-1. Practice applying header, paragraph, image and span tags

-## The Mock Up
+## Use Applying Header, Paragraph, Image and Span Tags

 Pharrell isn't quite happy, he needs some help coding the album cover for his hit song "Happy."
 His dev chops aren't quite as skilled as yours, so he's hired